hackclub/terminalcraft/.github/pull_request_template.md

 3. **Briefly describe what your project is.
 What makes it unique?**

     My project is a CLI that can launch Minecraft Java Edition.
 It is unique because it provides a terminal-based interface for users who prefer or require a non-GUI method to start the game.
-It also has support for multiple Minecraft versions and Modpacks.
+It will soon have support for multiple Minecraft versions and Modpacks.

 4. **How many people have tested your extension?**
    _(We recommend at least 3)_